Wayne A. Hartman: In the legislature

 In December 2017, Hartman announced his candidacy for the Maryland House of Delegates after incumbent delegate Mary Beth Carozza said she would challenge state senator Jim Mathias in the 2018 Maryland Senate elections.
 He prevailed in the Republican primary with 49.3 percent of the vote and ran unopposed in the general election.

 Hartman was sworn into the Maryland House of Delegates on January 9, 2019.
 He served on the Judiciary Committee from 2019 to 2020, afterwards serving in the Ways and Means Committee.
 Since 2022, Hartman has served as the Chief Deputy Minority Whip.

 Political positions

-Crime
+Crime and policing

 In November 2023, Hartman criticized the Juvenile Justice Reform Act, a bill that passed in the 2022 legislative session which restricted the state's ability to charge juveniles for most offenses, blaming it for an increase in juvenile crime in the state.
+During the 2026 legislative session, he opposed a bill to ban law enforcement officers from wearing face coverings, predicting that it would be struck down as unconstitutional by the courts.